About Us / What We Do

 Women's Support Group

-Similar, to the Alumni Group, The Women’s Support Group focuses entirely on issues facing women who have returned from incarceration.
-Women face unique issues, often in silence.
+The Women’s Support Group focuses entirely on issues facing women who have returned from incarceration.
+After prison, women often face unique issues struggle in silence, but the Women's Group is a space for community and solidarity. often in silence.
 The Women’s Support Group is held every Tuesday afternoon with a meal beginning at 12:30 pm.

 Project RETURN takes the services outlined above into the community to work with faith communities and other civic organizations.
 This is important as there are many natural and perceived boundaries in Milwaukee that impede the individual to make it to our offices.
 By coming into the community, Project RETURN and the host sites show that they are committed to re-entry and in helping the individual to become a success.

-Project RETURN is also active in advocacy efforts in an attempt to open more opportunities for our clients to be successful.
+Project RETURN is also active in state and national advocacy efforts to create more opportunities for our clients' success.
 Many times this comes in the form of advocacy for policy change in various government institutions.
 Project RETURN has partnered with many community based organizations to create positive change in our community for those who have experienced incarceration.